Last Updated on 01/04/23 by Rose Palmer

 The decorations on the gate made it very clear who was in charge.
-Everyone who passed under the gates, also passes under a large gold plated crown, symbolic of the absolute monarchy that was, as Louis XIV believed, his by divine right.
+Everyone who passed under the gates, also passed under a large gold plated crown, symbolic of the absolute monarchy that was, as Louis XIV believed, his by divine right.

-Inside the palace, there are numerous painting and statues of Louis XIV.
-This bas-releif in the War Drawing Room is titled Louis XIV on Horseback Riding in Triumph over his Enemies.
-On either side are gold reliefs of prisoners in chains, leaving no doubt as to what happened to those he conquered.
+Inside the palace, there is an overabundance of paintings and statues of Louis XIV leaving no doubt about who was in charge.
+This bas-relief in the War Drawing Room is titled Louis XIV on Horseback Riding in Triumph over his Enemies.
+On either side are gold reliefs of prisoners in chains, leaving no question as to what happened to those he conquered.

 As the sun god, gold was clearly the color of his monarchy.
-Not only did it show off wealth, but it also reflected light, brightening the space around him.
+Not only did it show off his wealth, but it also reflected light, brightening the space around him.
 Gold leaf on the walls and woodwork and gold thread in the fabrics are present in all the major rooms on view.
 When you enter the King’s bedchamber, there is no doubt about who slept there.

 The Hall of Mirrors also has rows of large gold and crystal statues lining both sides of the room, adding to the reflective light.